secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 GitLab's Cloud Licensing experience allows for the activation and provisioning of Quarterly Subscription Reconciliation and Auto-Renewals, which apply to both SaaS and Self-Managed Subscription plans.
 In addition, the new Cloud Licensing experience introduces Operational Metrics.

-#### Eligibility
+#### SuperSonics Eligibility

 Starting 2021-08-08, the SuperSonics Billing and Subscription Management Experience applies to all eligible new customers and any eligible existing customers at their next renewal, assuming they are running GitLab 14.1 and have opted into the new terms.
 To determine whether your customer is eligible for Auto-Renewal, Quarterly Subcription Reconciliation, and Operational Metrics, review the [Availability Matrix](https://gitlab-com.gitlab.io/licensing/cloud-licensing/#availability-matrix) and read the [Customer Availability Summary Table](https://docs.google.com/document/d/1XmaIDggCYespisg1MTXHMVDUnWtdRsDw_brz-ir9RrI/edit#bookmark=id.jb012t7kd93k) section of the [Field Team FAQ](https://docs.google.com/document/d/1XmaIDggCYespisg1MTXHMVDUnWtdRsDw_brz-ir9RrI/edit#).
 Please direct any questions regarding SuperSonics eligibility to the #pnp-changes-field-questions Slack channel.

-#### Sales Assisted Transactions
+#### SuperSonics and Sales Assisted Transactions

 New fields have been added to the Quote object to support SuperSonics Functionality.
 These fields will appear on two sections of the quote object.

 **Zuora Fields**

-This section contains a number of fields that show the current state of each SuperSonics element (Auto-Renewal, Quarterly Subscription Reconciliation, Operational Metrics).
-The "Contract" fields show whether the customer is contractually eligible for the related element.
-The "Turn On" fields show whether that element is actually enabled on the subscription.
+This section contains a number of fields that show the current state of each SuperSonics feature (Auto-Renewal, Quarterly Subscription Reconciliation, Operational Metrics).
+The "Contract" fields show whether the customer is contractually eligible for the related feature.
+The "Turn On" fields show whether that feature is actually enabled on the subscription.
 For customers who are not exempt, the default values will be "Yes" for all fields.
+For customers who are exempt based on the [Availability Matrix](https://gitlab-com.gitlab.io/licensing/cloud-licensing/#availability-matrix), the default values will be "No" for all fields.

 | Field Name | Field Description |
 |-|-|